Trucking Software vs Spreadsheets

 • You can't scan documents into it: Your rate cons, BOLs, and receipts live in a separate folder (or your phone photos).

-• No alerts: A spreadsheet won't text you when your medical card expires in 30 days.
+• No alerts: A spreadsheet won't alert you when your medical card expires in 30 days.

 • Tax time is painful: Your CPA needs categorized data, not a raw spreadsheet with 12 tabs.